windhooked/yaee/Readme.md

+Inspired by a lecturer on the space science leg whilst completing M813

 My facination with old mechanical calculating machines made me try this.

 As if the world needs another secret cipher machine.